 In line with the university’s sustainability goals, the campus features a highly sustainable, state-of-the-art central plant which utilizes nighttime thermal storage to increase cooling efficiency, enabling the project to substantially exceed California’s stringent energy code while meeting the university’s 10-year targeted payback.
 The campus is also designed to use municipal reclaimed water resources for all external and internal non-potable needs.

-Phase one of the campus—comprising eight buildings and parking totaling nearly one million SF—is slated to open early 2019.
+Phase one of the campus—comprising eight buildings and parking totaling nearly one million SF—opened early 2019.